Motorola MC68000 at 7.16MHz

 Click on image for enlarged picture

-use the Motorola 68000 processor running at 7.16MHz clock speed, came with a massive 512 Kilobytes of Random Access Memory
+rest of the world.
+It featured a Motorola 68000 processor running at 7.14MHz clock speed, 256 Kilobytes of Random Access

-The entire AmigaDOS operating system had been upgraded to version 1.2 and now came on two floppy disks, with the essential
+entire AmigaDOS operating system came on a single floppy disk, with the essential routines (the Kernal) being stored in